 Beyond the aforementioned, internationally known founders and executives, some more recent grads who founded venture-backed startups include Ron Kerbs, behind AI-driven Kidas, and Ryan Frankel, behind the safe driving app This App Saves Lives.

-Elsewhere in Whartonland, in 2020, the business school welcomed Erika James as its new dean.
+Of note, the rankings encompass stats from across the university; we know that plenty of engineers, for instance, start companies, too.
+But it has been an active couple of years for the business school: Elsewhere in Whartonland, in 2020, Erika James came on as its new dean.
 She is the first African American and first woman to hold the position.
-And last year, Wharton started the Fund for Health, a collaboration between Penn Medicine and Wharton Social Impact Initiative, to invest in health startups.-30-
+And last year, Wharton started the Fund for Health, a collaboration between Penn Medicine and Wharton Social Impact Initiative, to invest in health startups.